-For Adidas, Stella McCartney is making new clothes by liquifying old ones
+Adidas by Stella McCartney is making new clothes by liquifying old ones

 Recycling cotton isn’t new—if you take an old pair of jeans to Madewell, for example, they’ll donate them to Habitat for Humanity or another organization for recycling as housing insulation.
 But making old fabric into new yarn strong enough to be remade into clothing is a much harder challenge.
 Mechanical recycling, or chopping up fabric into smaller pieces, weakens it.
 Evrnu’s process uses a chemical process instead.
 “We’re breaking these materials down to their polymer form and building them back up,” Flynn says.
 Garment waste is turned into a pulp, liquified, and then pushed out of a 3D-printer-like extruder to form new yarn.

-The new hoodie, made from a blend of the new yarn and recycled cotton, uses fabric with a complex jacquard knit.
+The new hoodie, made from a blend of the new yarn and organic cotton, uses fabric with a complex jacquard knit.
 “It’s demonstrating that not only can we salvage these resources from going into landfills or incinerators, but we can actually create higher performing material than the materials may have been in their original form,” Flynn says.

 The startup, founded in 2014, has been working with brands over the past few years to make early prototypes using its technology.
 The new collaboration with Adidas is the next step before going to market, as a small collection of 50 hoodies will be given to athletes.
 Though the company couldn’t share an expected date for brands to start selling clothing made with its technology in stores, Flynn says that it hopes to “get out of prototyping” in 2019.
 The company doesn’t manufacture fabrics itself but works with brands to develop custom fabrics, then licenses its technology to garment factories.